mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

     </div>
 </div>

-Whenever you pass the test, you can send the nonce back to the examiner and it can verify that you did indeed pass by running the hash for itself.
-It will take you lots of attempts at hashing to pass the test, but it only takes the examiner a single hash to know whether you passed or failed.
-This means that you are doing all the work and the examiner barely does any at all.
+In that scenario, your device was the miner.
+When you passed the test, you would give the nonce back to the examiner and it could verify that you did indeed pass by running the hash for itself.
+It would have taken your device a lot of attempts at hashing to pass the test (i.e. a lot of work), but it only takes the examiner a single hash to know whether you passed or failed.
+This means that your device is doing all the work and the examiner barely does any at all.

-As you can see, the higher the difficulty, the more attempts it will take on average to pass the test.
+As you would have noticed, the higher the difficulty, the more attempts it will take on average to pass the test.
 From the results, you can also see that there is a degree of luck involved in mining - sometimes it takes fewer attempts than expected and sometimes it takes more.
 This is because hashing is a random process.

 Another thing to note is that the examiner can set the target value without